ni/nimi-python/docs/nirfsg/class.rst

     .. py:method:: configure_deembedding_table_interpolation_linear(port, table_name, format)

             Selects the linear interpolation method.

                             If the carrier frequency does not match a row in the de-embedding table, NI-RFSG performs a linear interpolation based on the entries in the de-embedding table to determine the parameters to use for de-embedding.

+                            **Supported Devices**: PXIe-5830/5831/5832/5840/5841/5842/5860